Volumes soar at Sundaram Clayton Ltd counter

 -

-Sundaram Clayton Ltd recorded volume of 339 shares by 10:49 IST on BSE, a 5.53 times surge over two-week average daily volume of 61 shares
+Sundaram Clayton Ltd clocked volume of 1.39 lakh shares by 14:19 IST on NSE, a 149.38 times surge over two-week average daily volume of 928 shares

-KNR Constructions Ltd, T.V.
-Today Network Ltd, Heritage Foods Ltd, Timken India Ltd are among the other stocks to see a surge in volumes on BSE today, 23 May 2019.
+Narayana Hrudayalaya Ltd, Whirlpool of India Ltd, Indraprastha Gas Ltd, Page Industries Ltd are among the other stocks to see a surge in volumes on NSE today, 27 May 2019.

 Powered by Capital Market - Live News